b1tv01d/tryhackme-write-ups/challenges/w1seguy/w1seguy-write-up.md

 I took the first 4 bytes of the given encoded XOR (19097d11) and put them into the 'Key' field.
 I then wrote "THM{" in the input box.

-> Please note that these screenshots were pulled from another source.
+> Please note that these screenshots were pulled from another source, so the first 4 bytes may not align with what I got in the terminal.

 ![Cyber Chef Conversion](https://miro.medium.com/v2/resize:fit:720/format:webp/1*rm3gSM-nbghhKSz6TuYm_g.png)